Information about the College of Nursing

 - Written communication skills; community, school, leadership, church service and other related experience (for example: healthcare related jobs and/or volunteer experience); recommendations from employers and/or educators; interview; and the professional judgment of the admissions committee.

 - All applicants may be asked to complete a standardized assessment to measure attributes necessary to be a successful registered nurse.
-The assessment costs will be the responsibility of the student.

 - The admissions committee will review each application and choose the most appropriate candidates for advancement in the admission process (see application for details).